 There is an interesting legend about the coffee tree as follows.
 While taking his sheep to eat, a shepherd named Kaldi observed that the sheep eating strange red fruit suddenly jumped with unusual joy.
 He tasted this peculiar fruit and felt highly refreshed and full of energy.
 He informed the monks there.

 However, that is just a legend.
 The coffee plant originated in Ethiopia (formerly known as Kaffa).
-The enslaved people who were captured from Ethiopia to Egypt brought this fruit with them.
+The enslaved people captured from Ethiopia to Egypt brought this fruit with them.
 They soon became a trendy Egyptian drink.

 In the 18th century, the first Dutch people brought coffee outside Egypt and planted it in Martinique.
 Later, the French and Brazilians brought this fruit back to their homeland.
 That was the first step for coffee to be grown worldwide.